Texas Southern takes on Alabama State in SWAC Tournament

 BOTTOM LINE: Texas Southern plays in the SWAC Tournament against Alabama State.

-The Tigers have gone 12-6 against SWAC teams, with a 3-10 record in non-conference play.
-Texas Southern is 2-10 against opponents with a winning record.
+The Tigers are 12-6 against SWAC opponents and 3-10 in non-conference play.
+Texas Southern is 2-10 against opponents over .500.

-The Hornets are 12-6 against SWAC teams.
-Alabama State ranks sixth in the SWAC with 32.1 rebounds per game led by Antonio Madlock averaging 6.9.
+The Hornets are 12-6 in SWAC play.
+Alabama State is the top team in the SWAC scoring 14.0 fast break points per game.

-Texas Southern’s average of 7.2 made 3-pointers per game this season is only 0.3 fewer made shots on average than the 7.5 per game Alabama State allows.
-Alabama State averages 73.8 points per game, 2.1 more than the 71.7 Texas Southern gives up to opponents.
+Texas Southern’s average of 7.2 made 3-pointers per game this season is only 0.3 fewer made shots on average than the 7.5 per game Alabama State gives up.
+Alabama State averages 8.9 made 3-pointers per game this season, 0.6 more makes per game than Texas Southern gives up.

 The teams meet for the second time this season.
-Texas Southern won 80-69 in the last matchup on Jan.
-28. Jaylen Wysinger led Texas Southern with 23 points, and Madlock led Alabama State with 18 points.
+The Tigers won 80-69 in the last matchup on Jan.
+28. Jaylen Wysinger led the Tigers with 23 points, and Antonio Madlock led the Hornets with 18 points.

-TOP PERFORMERS: Kavion McClain is averaging 13.9 points, 4.3 assists and 1.7 steals for the Tigers.
-Zaire Hayes is averaging 9.2 points over the past 10 games.
+TOP PERFORMERS: Kavion McClain is scoring 13.9 points per game and averaging 3.1 rebounds for the Tigers.
+Zaire Hayes is averaging 9.2 points and 1.5 rebounds over the last 10 games.

-Amarr Knox is averaging 15 points and 1.7 steals for the Hornets.
-Madlock is averaging 16.1 points over the last 10 games.
+CJ Hines averages 2.0 made 3-pointers per game for the Hornets, scoring 14.2 points while shooting 37.7% from beyond the arc.
+Amarr Knox is shooting 42.3% and averaging 17.0 points over the past 10 games.

 LAST 10 GAMES: Tigers: 5-5, averaging 70.0 points, 36.1 rebounds, 13.5 assists, 8.4 steals and 2.7 blocks per game while shooting 42.0% from the field.
 Their opponents have averaged 62.9 points per game.